Jo Koster

-Jo Koster (1868-1944) was a Dutch Neo-Impressionist and Pointillist painter.
+Johanna Petronella Catharina Antoinetta (Jo) Koster (1868–1944) was a Dutch Neo-Impressionist and pointillist painter.

 Biography

 Koster was born on 16 April 1868 in Kampen, Netherlands.
 She was the third of eight children.
 Her early education from 1881 through 1885 was in Dordrecht where she excelled in art and music.
 In 1885 she moved to Amsterdam where she attended the Rijksnormaalschool voor Tekenonderwijs (National Normal School for Drawing Teachers).
 In 1888 she moved to Rotterdam where she attended the Tekenacademie (Drawing Academy).
 In 1891 she exhibited in her first group show.

 In 1894 Koster received a fellowship to study in Brussels and Paris.
 In Paris she studied at the Académie Julian and the Académie Colarossi.
 She spent several years at Ernest Blanc-Garin's workshop in Brussels.
 There she became acquainted with the work of artists involved with Les XX and La Libre Esthétique.
 During this period Koster began painting portraits which would become a source of income for her.

 Koster returned to Holland in 1897, settling in The Hague.
 She was engaged for a time, but decided not to marry.
-In 1899 she moved to Laren where she became friends with the painter Adrienne van Rees-Dutilh(1876-1959).
+In 1899 she moved to Laren where she became friends with the painter Adrienne van Rees-Dutilh.
 In 1901 she exhibited her work at the annual Kunstenaarsvereniging Sint Lucas show at the Stedelijk Museum Amsterdam.
-The art dealer, Nico van Harpen (1858-1931) took notice of her and sold her art to American and South African collectors.
+The art dealer, Nico van Harpen (1858–1931) took notice of her and sold her art to American and South African collectors.
 Koster also began a friendship with Lidy van Bosse, who was able to arrange for portrait commissions which provided income.

 In 1902 Koster relocated to Zwolle.
 She studied with Henk Bremmer who was also a supporter of her work.
 At this time Koster's work was commanding high prices.
 She was working in a style influenced by her French contemporaries as well as a naturalistic style.

 In 1910 Koster settled in Hattem which had a lively arts scene.
-Two of her works were included in the 1913 show De Vrouw 1813–1913 (Women 1813-1913) in Amsterdam which celebrated the hundredth anniversary of the Netherlands liberation from French occupation.
-Around this time Koster was moving towards a more Pointillist style and she was also finding work as an illlustrator.
+Two of her works were included in the 1913 show De Vrouw 1813–1913 (Women 1813–1913) in Amsterdam which celebrated the hundredth anniversary of the Netherlands liberation from French occupation.
+Around this time Koster was moving towards a more Pointillist style and she was also finding work as an illustrator.